darkoperator/Posh-SSH/docs/Get-SSHHostKey.md

 ## DESCRIPTION
 Returns a host key entry.
 The command attempts to connect to a host and returns the first host key.
-The command can be used to scan multiple hosts and add their keys to the known hosts file.
+The command can be used to scan multiple hosts and add their keys to the TrustedHosts store.

 ## EXAMPLES